-For the year 2013-14, the following UCD doctoral student will act as student representative: Hugo Newman (hugo.newman@ucdconnect.ie)
+For the year 2014-15, the following UCD doctoral student will act as student representative: Maeve Kelly (maeve.kelly@ucdconnect.ie)

-Hugo is in the third year of his PhD, working with Gerard Casey.
-He has a desk in office D521.
-He is available to discuss any personal or academic problems that students are having with the course.
-He is also available to discuss students' ideas for reading groups and other events.
+Maeve is in the first year of her PhD, working with Rowland Stout.
+She is available to discuss any personal or academic problems that students are having with the course.
+She is also available to discuss students' ideas for reading groups and other events.

-Early in the 2013/14 academic year, nominations will be accepted for graduate research students who wish to sit as student representative on the Graduate School Board in the College of Human Sciences.
+Early in the 2014/15 academic year, nominations will be accepted for graduate research students who wish to sit as student representative on the Graduate School Board in the College of Human Sciences.
 If more than one nomination is made, an election will be held.
 The GSB is the body under UCD regulations which has final authority over graduate studies within the College.